Shivleni Caves: Description

 Shivleni Caves are situated hardly half a kilometer to the north-west of Yogeshvari Temple, along the banks of the Jayvanti river.
 The caves are square in shape and are carved deep inside the hill.
 The entrance is on the southern side of the hill.
 Inside Mandap (pavilion) has an 8.36 sq m. court-yard in front and the roof of Mandap is supported by four pillars.

 Interiors

 In the centre of the courtyard there is an elegantly carved Nandi Mandap measuring 9.14 × 9.14 meters.
 In the center of this Mandap there is an image of Nandi.
 The inside of the cave is impressive; one hall is supported by thirty-two pillars and adorned with sculptures of Shiva and Ganesha.

 An account of this structure can be found in the book The Cave Temples of India by James Fergusson and James Burgess (1880).

 History and inscription

 An inscription found here dated Saka 1066 records the grant for the maintenance of these caves by the king Udayaditya who is referenced as "Mahamandaleshvar".
 According to the inscription, villages of Sailu, Kumbhephal, Javalganv and a few others were granted to the Shiva temple.
 This inscription has been relocated to the Tahsildar's office at Ambajogai for safe custody and preservation.
+It is widely believed that this sacred site was established in commemoration of the epic clash between Yogeshwari and Dhantasura.
+As a lasting tribute to that momentous battle, intricate carvings of elephants adorn the surroundings of Shiva, adding a rich and symbolic touch to the spiritual ambience of the area.
+This story can be found in the book Dhantasura War of justice against the Gods by Jayanth Dev (2023).